nvnkmrpdy/wkt/README.md

 The following may be considered as enhancements for the application.

 - Junit test cases for the individual operations.
-- Validating input WKT in reader using regex before trying to transform it into an object.
+- Validating input WKT string in reader class using regex before trying to transform it into an object.